Christian Haas designs products through multiple disciplines from furniture and lighting to porcelain and glassware.

 C: Our office is pretty spacious, it actually occupies the entire first floor of the building, so we have enough space to work at ease.

 We have a proper library/meeting room, in which we are talking right now.
 Filled with inspiring books and magazines and without computers.
-The main room is pretty big and has a closed storage for models, first samples from companies we are working for and objects I buy and keep for a certain interest.
+The main room is pretty big and has a closed storage for models, first samples from companies we are working for and random objects I acquire and keep for a certain interest.
 It is filled with my designs of the past 15 years.
 Ruben and Sonia are working in this room, most of the time on the computer, but also sketching and building countless small models in paper and foam.
 My room is connected to the garden and very bright.
 For me a true luxury to sneak out and have a coffee outside.

 In general the Studio works quite interactive.
 Means we are talking and discussing a lot.
-It is not my thing to distribute and brief work and then check it days later.
+It is not my thing to distribute and brief work individually and then check it days later.
 We are constantly exchanging thoughts and I believe that makes us quite efficient.